iamajeeth/generate-random-string/README.md

-# Welcome to Generate Random String page
+# Welcome to Generate Random String function

-Generate random string of any length
+Generate random string of any length and based on product of two numbers